General Motors H platform (FWD): 1986–1999 Oldsmobile 88

-1987-1999 Pontiac Bonneville
+1987–1999 Pontiac Bonneville

 For 1987, Pontiac decided to change the Bonneville from the rear wheel drive G-body with the V8 to the more economical front wheel drive one-year-old H Body platform with the Buick LeSabre and Oldsmobile 88.
+Unlike its platform-mates (and like its 1982-'86 predecessor), a coupe body style was never offered.
 Initially, a 150 hp 3.8 L V6 was the sole engine, mated to a four-speed Hydramatic 4T60 automatic and performance was adequate from this pairing.
 The new Bonneville was placed on Car & Driver's “10 Best” list for 1987, offering both a base model and LE model.
 For LE models, an SSE sport package was also available that featured a quicker gear ratio, sportier suspension and more standard features, as the Bonneville was intended to have a more sporty, European flavor than the LeSabre and 88.

 The ninth-generation Pontiac Bonneville was unveiled on February 8, 1991, at the 1991 Chicago International Auto Show and launched in July 1991 for the 1992 model year; the interior and exterior of the car were completely redesigned.
 Developed over a 4 1/2-year period from 1986 to early 1991 under program director Dave Mitchell, styling work took place from 1987 to 1988, with a final design by John Folden being chosen in 1988 and frozen for production that same year.
 The first prototypes were built in 1989 and went into testing in mid-1989.
 In August 1990, production preparation began, with early production "builds" being constructed during late 1990.
 The first series production models were assembled in May 1991, with SE variants being launched in July 1991.
 This generation hosted quite a few Bonneville firsts, becoming quicker and considerably safer.
 One of the most notable improvements over the previous generation was that the Bonneville SE now came standard with a driver airbag and was the first General Motors product equipped with a passenger airbag, while ABS was available as part of the sport appearance package.
 The SSE models came with standard ABS and traction control.